aws/eks-anywhere/docs/content/en/docs/reference/baremetal/netbooting-and-tinkerbell.md

 kubectl logs -n capt-system capt-controller-manager-9f8b95b-frbq | less
 ```
 ```
-..."Created BMCJob to get hardware ready for provisioning"...
+..."Created Job to get hardware ready for provisioning"...
 ```

 You can follow this output to see the machine as it goes through the provisioning process.